-|These graphic photos of manual typewriters are nostalgic to many people, especially those with a connection to writing.
-Whether you are a professional writer, closet poet or simply have memories of those times and that unique writing process, these vintage machines are symbols of communication, letters, books, stories, commerce and life.
+TypOwriters is LA Marler’s iconic photographic vocabulary, a blend of original photographs, graphic design and typography.
+Manual typewriters renders Pop Art of the vintage manual typewriters.
+They are loved by many people, especially those with a connection to writing.
+Whether you are a professional writer, closet poet or simply have memories of those times and that unique writing process, these vintage machines are iconic symbols of communication, letters, books, stories and life.

-TypoWriter Pop Art series is widely popular with young teenagers and 80 year olds for different reasons.
+TypOwriter Pop Art series is widely popular with young teenagers and 80 year olds for different reasons.
 The texting Teens think they are cool but not sure how it works.
 The immediate cause and effect of striking the key and seeing the impression intrigues some.
 Recently there has been a movement by writers back to the typewriter since there is a certain process that commands a train of thought.
 The distractions of multi-functional computers is removed!
 Many people have their own typewriter story they want to tell me.
 A woman told me that typing is how she achieved their first job in the business world.
 All the stories are positive and warmly sentimental.

 As a child, I worked as needed in the letter shop.
 We had a dozen Auto-Typists arranged in a u-shape in the back of the store.
 I would roll a clean sheet of letterhead into the machine and press the On button.
 Then roll my chair to the next one and do the same.
 These Auto-Typists worked off a perforated roll of paper just like the unattended piano played music.
 (More later!)

 My father, Larry Jr. was very proud of the small family business.
 As I became a senior in college, he very much wanted me to take it over.
 Although I was very creative and not really interested, nor qualified to forge the computer age.
 Also the Super stores in the early 80s began selling cheap word processors.
 It changed the value added quality of investing in a durable tool from a person that would demonstrate thoroughly and “stand behind it.”
 My sister, Laura, has kept the business open with her spouse.
 Victor is the repairman who was trained by Uncle George!
-Dad had a hard time accepting my choice of another path.